Dr George Legg

-George’s monograph, Northern Ireland and the politics of boredom: conflict, capital and culture, is forthcoming from Manchester University Press.
-This book examines the capitalist critiques that underpin representations of sectarian conflict in poetry, photography, performance, oral-testimony and punk.
+George’s first monograph, Northern Ireland and the politics of boredom: conflict, capital and culture (Manchester University Press, 2018), examines the capitalist critiques that underpin representations of sectarian conflict in poetry, photography, literature, oral-history and punk.
 He is now beginning a new project on the cultural significance of political violence and global capitalism in London.

 - ‘Biopolitical Ireland: Text, Culture, Theory’ in Niamh Campbell and George Legg (eds.)
 Biopolitical Ireland, special issue, The Irish Review (No. 53, Autumn 2016).

 - ‘Contradictory Capitalism, Geographical Inertia and the New City of Craigavon’, The Irish Review, (No. 52, Summer 2016).

 - ‘Horizontally Linked Reading in an English Literature Seminar’, Higher Education Research Network-Journal, 8 (2014).